openenclave/openenclave/docs/GettingStartedDocs/OP-TEE/Introduction.md

 library is in turn provided (`libutee`) that enclaves can use to call into these system services.

-The Open Enclave SDK for OP-TEE OS effectively implements the SDK's API's and behaviors atop those exposed by OP-TEE OS both to non-secure user-mode as well as atop those exposed to secure user-mode.
+The Open Enclave SDK for OP-TEE OS effectively implements the SDK's APIs and behaviors atop those exposed by OP-TEE OS both to non-secure user-mode as well as atop those exposed to secure user-mode.